JayTeeGeezy/pyracing/README.rst

 	>>> horse = pyracing.Horse.get_horse_by_runner(runner)

+Alternatively, the horse for a given runner can be obtained by accessing the runner's horse property as follows:

+	>>> horse = runner.horse

 The get_horse_by_runner method will return a single Horse object.
 The Horse class itself is derived from Python's built-in dict type, so a horse's details can be accessed as follows:

 	>>> name = horse['name']